-This lab ties together the principles covered in the first two labs of this course, specifically vacuum purity and residual gas analysis, in a critical application: processing a helium-neon laser tube.
+This lab ties together the principles covered in the first few labs of this course, specifically vacuum purity and residual gas analysis, in a critical application: processing a helium-neon laser tube.

 The laser tube will have a local isolation valve (called the tube valve) in series with it as per the main diagram on the turbomolecular pumping system description (found on the main page for this course).
 This is to ensure the tube may be stored at high vacuum to keep it free from contaminants.
 Connect the tube valve to the isolation valve for the system if not already done.
 Open the isolation valve and evacuate the manifold and the connecting vacuum line between the laser tube and the system.
 Now open the laser tube valve to evacuate it as well.
 Leave both valves open for the duration of this experiment.